e-ucm/formalz-fchecker/docs/DEPLOY.md

 WantedBy=multi-user.target
 ```

+4. Make sure the `immortaldir` service is running: `servicectl start immortaldir`

-4. Everytime you need to deploy, run `deploy.sh` which will also pull the last commit.
+5. Everytime you need to deploy, run `deploy.sh` which will also pull the latest commit.